-Publisher Members are entitled to the full array of benefits and services CHORUS provides, notably a confidential dashboard for monitoring the public access status of your published articles reporting on federally funded research.
+Publisher Members are entitled to the full array of benefits and services CHORUS provides, notably a confidential dashboard for monitoring the open access status of your published articles reporting on funded research.
 In addition, you’ll have the opportunity to run for our Board of Directors and/or join our working groups, thereby contributing to CHORUS’ governance and helping guide our future.
 Membership also includes a listing and logo on the CHORUS website, as well as other opportunities to promote your membership.

 About CHORUS’ Fees

 Member fees (see current agreement, table, and notes below) are vital to CHORUS’ success—they cover our lean development and operating expenses.
-Yet they represent good value for our member businesses and organizations, amounting to much less of an investment than would be needed for your own public access compliance framework.
+Yet they represent good value for our member businesses and organizations, amounting to much less of an investment than would be needed for your own open access compliance framework.

 CHORUS is a service run by CHOR, Inc. an independent not-for-profit membership organization.
 CHOR, Inc. reserves the right to change these fees in the future.
 For General Publisher Member Policies, see Membership Agreement.

 - <$2.5m Total Publishing Revenue: $550

 - ≤$5m Total Publishing Revenue: $1,100